Finding the stable mechanism of ring solitons in two-dimensional Fermi superfluids: results of the ring soliton

-To check the stability of the ring dark soliton, a time-dependent simulation is the most convenient way.
-A stable solution should exhibit a result that does not change with time.
-We utilize the above instantaneous state as an input one at time $t=0$, and then evolve it by time-dependent BdG Eqs.~\ref{eq:td_BdG}.
+To check the stability of the ring dark soliton, a time-dependent simulation is the most convenient method.
+A stable solution should exhibit a result that does not change over time.
+We utilize the above instantaneous state as an input one at time $t=0$, and then evolve it using the time-dependent BdG Eqs.~\ref{eq:td_BdG}.
 In some sense, this time-dependent approach plays the role of iterating the location of the ring dark soliton.
 The results are shown in Fig.~\ref{Fig:rs_uniform}.
-We obtain time evolutions of three ring dark solitons, which are initially located respectively at (a) $r_0k_F=7$, (b) $r_0k_F=15$ and (c) $r_0k_F=23$.
-Unfortunately, instead of fixing at their initial position $r_0$ all the time, all three panels demonstrate that ring solitons are driven away from $r_0$, and move consistently outward to the edge induced by one common motion mechanism.
+We obtain time evolutions of three ring dark solitons, which are initially located at (a) $r_0k_F=7$, (b) $r_0k_F=15$ and (c) $r_0k_F=23$.
+Unfortunately, instead of being fixed at their initial position $r_0$ all the time, all three panels demonstrate that ring solitons are driven away from $r_0$, and move consistently outward to the edge, induced by one common motion mechanism.
 This verifies that the ring solitons in the uniform system are not stable states.
-Also it can be readily observable that the nearer the initial location $r_0$ of a ring dark soliton is to the center, the farther it moves away from the center.
-It should be emphasized that there is no external trap in the uniform system to generate such an oriented motion.
+It can also be readily observed that the nearer the initial location $r_0$ of a ring dark soliton is to the centre, the farther it moves away from the centre.
+It should be emphasized that there is no external trap in the uniform system to generate such an orientated motion.